everhettoo/docbot/README.md

 # docbot
-A vertical chatbot for querying documents using LLM and LlamaIndex
+A vertical chatbot for querying documents using LLM and LlamaIndex.
+Data files are preprocessed in the format the docbot requires for building the vector data for retrieval.
+It can be found inside ```data``` folder.

 ## Setup